Canar/2n/README.md

 `2n` is tested on the following platforms.

  - Debian 12 Bookworm
- - Windows 11 on QEMU KVM via MSYS/MinGW
  - Android 11 on Termux

-WARNING: Windows requires a little hacking to make work.
+Windows 11 support is planned.
+(See TODO.)

 ## Usage